The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 redness, bruising, itching, or swelling where the injection was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Humira Pen (adalimumab)?

-Other drugs may interact with adalimumab, including prescription, over-the-counter, vitamin, and herbal products.
-Tell your doctor about all medications you use, and those you start or stop using during your treatment with adalimumab.
+Some drugs should not be used together with adalimumab.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with adalimumab, especially:

 This list is not complete.
 Other drugs may interact with adalimumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.